Symantis/Symantis.org/README.md

 It uses Foundation 5 Sass framework and Compass.

 ### To get up and running ###
-You will need to have Sails v0.10 installed on your machine (sudo npm install sails@beta -g) and then clone the repo, cd into the project directory and run
+You will need to have Sails v0.10 installed on your machine (sudo npm install sails -g) and then clone the repo, cd into the project directory and run

     $ npm install (if you are on Windows using Vagrant, be sure to: npm install --no-bin-links)
     $ cd assets